United Left: Founding Statement of Aims and Principles: as amended February 2017

 4. There shall be a United Left National Co-ordinating Committee (NCC), initially of 30 persons, there being 3 each elected from each of UNITE’s 10 Regions, with at least one seat per region held by a woman and including the UL Regional Co-ordinator.
 United Left regions are urged to ensure the composition of their delegates to NCC shall seek to reflect the membership In terms of ethnicity, minority groups, gender, age, region and industrial section.
 The Chair and Vice Chair of the EC UL group and any of the above national officers who are not elected to the NCC via their region shall be entitled to attend the NCC ex officio.
 There shall also be a National Officers and Staff Liaison Officer elected by UL supporters among Unite Officers and Staff, 1 National Equality Committee Liaison Officer elected by UL Co-ordinators from the National BAEM, Disability, LGBT and Women’s Committees and 3 National Industrial Liaison Officers elected by UL Co-ordinators from Unite’s Industrial Sectors within (i) Manufacturing, (ii) Services and (iii) Transport.
 Further details about UL organisation in the Industrial Sectors and Equality Committees can be found in the United Left Structures document submitted as a proposal to the 2017 UL AGM.
 The NCC shall constitute such sub-committees and working parties as necessary, including a standing Editorial team for “United Left”.

-5. The NCC shall meet as and when required to carry out the day to day running of United Left in between the quarterly meetings of National United Left, to which it shall report.
+5. The NCC shall meet as and when required to carry out the day to day running of United Left in between the twice-yearly meetings of National United Left, to which it shall report.

-6. The quarterly meetings of the National United Left shall ensure all United Left supporters can take part in the democratic decision-making process on policy, or any other organisational matters.
+6. The twice yearly meetings of the National United Left shall ensure all United Left supporters can take part in the democratic decision-making process on policy, or any other organisational matters.
 Such decisions to be arrived at by consensus wherever possible; otherwise the Chair may rule that there is no consensus, or a vote may be taken by show of hands, or the Chair may decide to use a weighted voting mechanism as determined by the NCC.
-One of the quarterly meetings shall be the AGM, and another shall take the form of a weekend political school.
+One of the twice-yearly meetings shall be the AGM, and another shall take the form of a weekend political school.

 7. Nominations for candidates for elected official positions in the union shall be made at appropriate meetings of United Left regional and sectional/trade bodies but will always be endorsed as part of the United Left national slate.
 Where appropriate hustings meetings will be convened.